 As urbanization took place, underground tunnels constructed by badgers became an increasing problem.
 Additionally, their homes, or badger setts were also cohabited by foxes, rabbits, rats, weasels and other vermin.
 So badgers were the elusive prey several breeds of terriers were bred to hunt.

 Often there were several beds in the same sett.
 The setts could also be in layers, where foxes, rabbits and other underground creatures lived.
 These might be on different levels, for example rabbits as well as badgers on the top layer, and badgers and foxes below in a second or even third layers below.

 Digging out the Badger

 "I know of one locality on the Quantocks where the holes occupy an area of woodland approximately one acre in extent...more than 50 holes were counted... the breeding chambers are often situated under roots of a tree or some large stone or boulder.
 The badgers would remove some of the earth from above the roots or stone, and on this platform one of the adults would lie with its face towards the entrance.
-It is this impregnable position it could can drop on any intruder".
+It is this impregnable position it could could drop on any intruder".

 With an adult badger weighing up to 40 pounds, not only did it require an extremely plucky terrier to face them, the terrier had to have the correct short legged construction to enable it to dig the badger out.
 These terriers must also possess a rare blend of courage and intelligence to weave their way through dark, cold and damp passages relying almost entirely on their sense of smell and sound.
 Additionally, a young terrier should not be asked to face a badger alone as he would, probably go boldly up to it immediately and get himself badly bitten.
 For this reason, he should be accompanied by older dog which has already mastered the art of 'holding a badger'.

 Bagging the Badger